Dinesh-raya/stream-tca/README.md

 - Google Cloud Run
 - AWS Elastic Beanstalk

-For MongoDB, you can use:
+For the database, you can use:
-- MongoDB Atlas (free tier available)
+- Supabase (free tier available with PostgreSQL)
-- Self-hosted MongoDB instance

 ## Usage